 Statistical consistency describes how well the ensemble variance matches the MSE when averaged over many cases (Talagrand et al. 1999; Eckel and Mass 2005).
 Thus, unlike the variance-MSE relationship, the amount of correlation is not considered with statistical consistency.
-A statistical consistency analysis can also provide information on whether an ensemble system is over- or under-dispersive.
-In an under-dispersive (over-dispersive) ensemble the average MSE is larger (smaller) than the ensemble variance.
+A statistical consistency analysis can also provide information on whether an ensemble system is over- or underdispersive.
+In an underdispersive (overdispersive) ensemble the average MSE is larger (smaller) than the ensemble variance.
 In this study, the variance-MSE and statistical consistency analyses are used as simple methods for inferring the impacts of the different spread growth rates on the quality of the ensemble forecasts.
-Note that we only examine spread-skill metrics for the ensembles that have both IC/LBC perturbations and mixed-physics because the lack of IC/LBC perturbations in ENS4^{phys} and ENS20^{phys} degrades the statistical consistency for all fields (not shown).
+Note that we only examine spread-skill metrics for the ensembles that have both IC/LBC perturbations and mixed physics because the lack of IC/LBC perturbations in ENS4phys and ENS20phys degrades the statistical consistency for all fields (not shown).

-To illustrate the variance-MSE correlation in the ENS4 and ENS20 ensembles for the different fields examined, scatter-plots of ensemble variance vs. MSE are displayed in Fig. 10.
-Each panel in Fig. 10 contains variance-MSE points for each case and for each forecast hour (20 cases x 33 times = 660 points for each panel) and correlation coefficients indicate the degree of correspondence between ensemble variance and MSE (i.e., the reliability of ensemble variance as a predictor of forecast skill).
-Rank histograms (e.g., Hamill 2001) provided in Fig. 10 valid at forecast lead times of 09 and 33 also provide information regarding representation of forecast uncertainty: flat rank histograms imply an accurate depiction of forecast uncertainty, U-shaped (n-shaped) rank histograms imply under-dispersion (over-dispersion), and right (left) skewness indicates a tendency for over-prediction (under-prediction).
-To allow for a more convenient comparison between ENS4 and ENS20, the 16 bins composing the

-ENS20 rank histograms were regrouped into 6 bins which each contain an equal portion of the original 16 bins2.
+To illustrate the variance-MSE correlation in the ENS4 and ENS20 ensembles for the different fields examined, scatterplots of ensemble variance versus MSE are displayed in Fig. 10.
+Each panel in Fig. 10 contains variance-MSE points for each case and for each forecast hour (20 cases $\times$ 33 times = 660 points for each panel) and correlation coefficients indicate the degree of correspondence between the ensemble variance and MSE (i.e., the reliability of ensemble variance as a predictor of forecast skill).
+Rank histograms (e.g., Hamill 2001) provided in Fig. 10 valid at forecast lead times of 9 and 33 h also provide information regarding the representation of forecast uncertainty: flat rank histograms imply an accurate depiction of forecast uncertainty, U-shaped (n shaped) rank histograms imply underdispersion (overdispersion), and right (left) skewness indicates a tendency for overprediction (underprediction).
+To allow for a more convenient comparison between ENS4 and ENS20, the 16 bins composing the ENS20 rank histograms were regrouped into 6 bins that each contain an equal portion of the original 16 bins.
 This "regrouping" technique has also been used in Clark et al. (2009).

-To illustrate statistical consistency, the average MSE and ensemble variance at forecast hours 9 and 33 for fields in ENS4 and ENS20 are shown in Fig. 11.
-These forecast hours are chosen because they were the times used to compute spread growth rates.
-To estimate whether the variance/MSE differences between ENS4 and ENS20 were statistical significance, a resampling procedure using a 95% confidence interval was applied (Wilks 1995 pp. 145-150).
-Differences between average randomly resampled variance and MSE for two artificial datasets were computed 10000 times, and the distribution of the differences between the two artificial datasets was used to determine whether the "true" statistic fell outside of the 95% confidence interval which would suggest statistical significance.
+To illustrate the statistical consistency, the average MSE and ensemble variance at forecast hours 9 and 33 for fields in ENS4 and ENS20 are shown in Fig. 11.
+These forecast hours are chosen because they were the times used to compute the spread growth rates.
+To estimate whether the variance-MSE differences between ENS4 and ENS20 were statistically significant, a resampling procedure using a 95% confidence interval was applied (Wilks 1995, 145-150).
+Differences between average randomly resampled variance and MSE for two